 2016 has been one of the biggest years of my life, I think I have developed so much and I have had so many experiences and opportunities that I am thankful for.
 I am leaving 2016 feeling lucky and content, and I wanted to reflect on the moments where I have been the proudest over the year.
 Every month I do a post about the events of the month and when they come together they make a nice reflection of the year, although I haven’t really mentioned things that happen over the space of the whole 12 months.
 Things that are little day to day but add up to huge things that I am so very proud of.
-So this post is all about singing my praises, and I’m not too good at doing that, but sometimes it is good to share achievements and it’s an amazing record.
+So this post is all about the success of 2016, and I’m not too good at doing that, but sometimes it is good to share achievements and it’s an amazing record.

 So this time last year (at the beginning of 2016) I set myself three New Years resolutions